-Cleary University believes in offering a fair value exchange to our students and, to this end, we have adopted a tuition policy that bundles the total costs associated with the educational process into an all-inclusive package.
+Cleary University believes in offering a fair value exchange to our students and, to this end, we have adopted a tuition policy that bundles the total costs associated with the educational process into an allinclusive package.
 Cleary University students can plan their college expenses knowing there will be no added fees or surprises.
-The all-inclusive policy includes all instructional resources, which are shipped directly to students' homes or workplaces.
+The all-inclusive policy includes all instructional resources, which are either available for pickup at campus or shipped directly to students' homes or workplaces.